-Has anyone at school talked to you about retaining your child in the same grade?
-Have you been thinking about whether your child should be promoted on to the next grade level?
+Has anyone at school talked to you about retaining your child or making your child repeat the same grade?
+An estimated 1.9 percent of U.S. students are held back each year.
+If you wondering if your child should be promoted to the next grade level or held back to repeat the year, here’s what to consider and what the research shows.

 Grade retention is a very difficult and emotionally charged decision.
 It may be considered when a child:

-- Appears to be “immature” and “young” for her age
+- Appears to be “immature” and “young” for their age.

 In many schools today, tests are being used to determine whether a child will go on to the next grade or repeat the same grade.
 With the current push for high educational standards, more and more kids are facing the possibility of retention because they’re not achieving test scores required for promotion.
 Retention is viewed as a way to ensure greater accountability — to guarantee the school is doing its job.
-In some cases, it’s the new “get tough” policy to stop or reduce “social promotion” — automatically passing a child on to the next grade at the end of each school year.
+In some cases, it’s a “get tough” policy to stop or reduce “social promotion” — automatically passing a child on to the next grade at the end of each school year so they can stay with their peers socially.

 - Academic achievement of kids who are retained is poorer than that of peers who are promoted.